Obtain application and server credentials

 OS X VM

-- Download the OS X VM file for the Bitnami Horde Groupware Webmail Stack from the Bitnami website.
+- Download the OS X VM file for the Horde Groupware Webmail packaged by Bitnami from the Bitnami website.

 - Begin the installation process by double-clicking the image file and dragging the WordPress OS X VM icon to the Applications folder.